 When it comes to medical negligence involving diagnosis, what often makes the news is misdiagnosis or wrong diagnosis where a medical professional fails to correctly diagnose a patient, resulting in serious harm.
 However, there is another area of medical negligence that doesn't get as much attention, but causes significant harm to patients.
 And that is delayed diagnosis.

 Not diagnosing a disease or condition in a timely manner could result in significant issues for the patient.
 When it comes to cancer or other potentially terminal diseases, a timely diagnosis could make the difference between life and death.
-For example, with cancer, if the disease is not diagnosed in a timely fashion, it cold spread to the rest of the body and it might become too advanced to treat.
+For example, with cancer, if the disease is not diagnosed in a timely fashion, it could spread to the rest of the body and it might become too advanced to treat.
 This could prove fatal for the patient, who might have survived if the condition had been diagnosed at the right time.
 If a botched medical procedure resulted in your loved one dying, our Orange County wrongful death lawyers can help with a free consultation.